flux-framework/rfc/spec_21.rst

    The job is blocked waiting for dependencies to be satisfied.
 The job manager makes a request to the dependency service and receives a response once the job’s dependencies are satisfied, then logs the ``depend`` event.
+   The state transitions to PRIORITY.

+PRIORITY
+   The job is waiting for a priority to be assigned by the job manager priority plugin.
+Upon priority assignment, the job manager posts a ``priority`` event.
 The state transitions to SCHED.

 SCHED
    The job is blocked waiting for resources.
 The job manager sends an